 “Yeah, they were nice when I came there this afternoon,” I nodded.

-“First time in a hostel in Israel?” he asked and I nodded.
-“We really need this kind of accomodation here.
+“First time in a hostel in Israel?” he asked, and I nodded.
+“We really need this kind of accommodation here.
 Cheap and good quality,” he moved on, “There’s another hostel that opened not long ago… Post Hostel, if I’m not mistaken.
 It has a more elegant feel than Abraham.”

 “But remember that’s its vibe, that’s its thing,” my guide said, “There’s a lot to do for everyone there.
 You just need to come into the lounge and pick what you want to do.”

 “Yeah, I suppose,” I chuckled, “I’ve never seen anything like it.”